datoviz/datoviz/docs/user/gui.md

-# Integrated GUI
+# GUI

-Datoviz integrates the [Dear ImGUI C++ library](https://github.com/ocornut/imgui) developed by Omar Cornut.
-This library makes it possible to design basic to highly complex graphical user interfaces directly in Datoviz, without any other dependency such as Qt, wx, or similar.
-Dear ImGui supports a significant number of features and is improving at a rapid pace.
+Datoviz integrates the [Dear ImGUI C++ library](https://github.com/ocornut/imgui) which allows one to create GUIs directly in a Datoviz canvas, without resorting to GUI backends such as Qt or wx.
+This reduces the number of required dependencies and allows for easy GUI integration.

-Datoviz offers a light C wrapper on top of Dear ImGui for the most basic types of graphical interfaces.
-Using Dear ImGui directly is possible but requires to use C++.

 !!! note
-    Dear ImGui has a rapid pace of development.
-Currently Datoviz integrates it via a git submodule.
-It uses the `docking` branch, but with [a patch](https://github.com/martty/imgui/commit/f1f948bea715754ad5e83d4dd9f928aecb4ed1d3) applied to it in order to support creating GUIs with integrated Datoviz canvases.
-This version currently lives on a [fork](https://github.com/datoviz/imgui) in the datoviz GitHub organization.
+    Datoviz integrates Dear ImGUI via a git submodule ([fork](https://github.com/datoviz/imgui) in the Datoviz GitHub organization).
+There's a custom branch based on the `docking` upstream branch, which an additional [patch](https://github.com/martty/imgui/commit/f1f948bea715754ad5e83d4dd9f928aecb4ed1d3) applied to it in order to support creating GUIs with integrated Datoviz canvases.

-## Basic graphical interfaces

-## Prompt

-## Using the Dear ImGui API directly (C++)
+## Creating a basic GUI

+Coming soon!